Atomic number: History

+In the 19th century, the term "atomic number" typically meant the number of atoms in a given volume.
+Modern chemists prefer to use the concept of molar concentration.

+In 1913, Antonius van den Broek proposed that the electric charge of an atomic nucleus, expressed as a multiplier of the elementary charge, was equal to the element's sequential position on the periodic table.
+Ernest Rutherford, in various articles in which he discussed van den Broek's idea, used the term "atomic number" to refer to an element's position on the periodic table.
+No writer before Rutherford is known to have used the term "atomic number" in this way, so it was probably he who established this definition.

+After Rutherford deduced the existence of the proton in 1920, "atomic number" customarily referred to the proton number of an atom.
+In 1921, the German Atomic Weight Commission based its new periodic table on the nuclear charge number and in 1923 the International Committee on Chemical Elements followed suit.

 The periodic table and a natural number for each element

-Loosely speaking, the existence or construction of a periodic table of elements creates an ordering of the elements, and so they can be numbered in order.
+The periodic table of elements creates an ordering of the elements, and so they can be numbered in order.

-Dmitri Mendeleev claimed that he arranged his first periodic tables (first published on March 6, 1869) in order of atomic weight ("Atomgewicht").
+Dmitri Mendeleev arranged his first periodic tables (first published on March 6, 1869) in order of atomic weight ("Atomgewicht").
 However, in consideration of the elements' observed chemical properties, he changed the order slightly and placed tellurium (atomic weight 127.6) ahead of iodine (atomic weight 126.9).
 This placement is consistent with the modern practice of ordering the elements by proton number, Z, but that number was not known or suspected at the time.

-A simple numbering based on periodic table position was never entirely satisfactory, however.
-Besides the case of iodine and tellurium, later several other pairs of elements (such as argon and potassium, cobalt and nickel) were known to have nearly identical or reversed atomic weights, thus requiring their placement in the periodic table to be determined by their chemical properties.
+A simple numbering based on atomic weight position was never entirely satisfactory.
+In addition to the case of iodine and tellurium, several other pairs of elements (such as argon and potassium, cobalt and nickel) were later shown to have nearly identical or reversed atomic weights, thus requiring their placement in the periodic table to be determined by their chemical properties.
 However the gradual identification of more and more chemically similar lanthanide elements, whose atomic number was not obvious, led to inconsistency and uncertainty in the periodic numbering of elements at least from lutetium (element 71) onward (hafnium was not known at this time).